vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 ### Mirai City ###

 The first level of the game was designed to introduce the player to the general mechanics of the game.
-The various obstacles that are found along the way (blades, conveyer belts, and acid pools) are reminiscent of a city that is well-developed but at the same time, home to a lot of toxicity, both literally and figuratively.
+The various obstacles that are found along the way (blades, conveyor belts, and acid pools) are reminiscent of a city that is well-developed but at the same time, home to a lot of toxicity, both literally and figuratively.
 The name of the city is based on the Japanese word for 'future,' further illustrating the more 'futuristic' part of Isolasia.

 ### Hidden Forest ###